-- 1. Corrosion resistant enclosures with gray paint finish and space for the ballast. - 2.
-Third party certification for use in wet locations. - 3.
-Flat glass lenses. - 4.
+1. Corrosion resistant enclosures with gray paint finish and space for the ballast.

+- 2. Third party certification for use in wet locations. - 3.
+Glass lenses, unless polycarbonate resin refractors are specified. - 4.
 Terminal blocks for attaching the illumination tap conductors. - 5.
-Aluminum reflectors with an ALGLAS finish. - 6.
+Aluminum reflectors with an ALZAK or ALGLAS finish. - 6.
 Optical components free of substances that affect photometric performance, e.g. paint. - 7.
 Housings cast with no provision for a photoelectric control receptacle. - 8.
 Airtight reflector and lens units that breathe through activated charcoal filters and include elastomer gaskets to seal the gap between the two components.
 Gasket material must withstand the temperatures involved and be securely held in place. - 9.
 Plug in starting aids in fixtures with lamps through 400 watts.

-Luminaires - Cobrahead
+Luminaries - Cobrahead